Ritin-dev/main/src/content/solutions/clean-rooms.md

     How do you cost-effectively isolate manufacturing processes to keep damaging elements out and clean air around each workpiece?
 copy_block_list: >-
-  ### Bring Compliant Clean Air to On-Demand Work Spaces

-  Duroair’s retractable clean rooms create clean air environments wherever they are needed.
-We combine our [DuroRoom™](/products/duroroom)  retractable enclosure with our DuroClean™  engineered exhaust system into one flexible, cost-effective solution for portable clean rooms and isolation rooms.

-  Duroair modular clean rooms can be placed anywhere in a manufacturing facility without having to install supplementary ductwork — or pay for ongoing air make-up costs.
-Our portable, retractable enclosures with non-vented air filtration can be engineered for large or small self-contained work environments, wherever and whenever needed.

-  Whether isolating a manufacturing process from the larger work environment (negative pressure) or protecting a process from contamination (positive pressure), our [DuroRoom™](/products/duroroom) and engineered filtration systems help guarantee worker safety from toxic dust and fumes, while reducing operating expenses and increasing productivity.
-copy_block_1: >-
   [Benefits](https://www.duroair.com/blog/21-ways-a-retractable-clean-air-enclosure-solves-problems)
   of Duroair’s custom portable clean room design includes: